wri/ndc/Aug 15/BTN-INDC-EN-KL.md

 * Developing and introducing climate resilient crop varieties and conservation of plant genetic resources
 * Developing and institutionalising surveillance of crop pests and diseases
 * Enhancement of national capacity to develop and implement emergency response to agricultural pest and disease outbreaks/epidemics
+* Establishment of cold storage facilities at sub‐national regions
 * Improving and increasing investment in irrigation systems and management
 * Initiating crop insurance programs against climate induced extremes
-* Establishment of cold storage facilities at sub‐national regions
 * Promotion of sustainable soil and land management technologies and approaches
 3. Sustainable forest management and conservation of biodiversity to ensure sustained environmental services through:
 * Sustainable management of forest management units (FMUs), protected areas, community forests, forest areas outside FMUs, and private forests
 4. Strengthen resilience to climate change induced hazards through:
 * Improved monitoring and detection of hydromet extremes using remote sensing and satellite‐based technologies and approaches
 * Continual assessment of potentially dangerous glacial lakes and improvement of early warning system for GLOFs
-* Develop a monitoring, assessment, and warning systems for flash flood and landslide early warning system for GLOFs hazards and risks
+* Develop a monitoring, assessment, and warning systems for flash flood and landslide hazards and risks
 * Forest fire risk assessment and management
 * Assessment and management of risk and damage from windstorms on agricultural crops and human settlements.
 * Enhancement of emergency medical services and public health management to respond to climate change induced disasters